How to Access Property Records in Minnesota

 In Minnesota, the term "land records" refers to more obscure property records like surveys and parcel maps.
 The Minnesota IT Services Geospatial Information Offices has many resources you can use to explore land records.
 Property records consist of many more things than just maps and details about the land.

-Types of Property Records
+Types of Property Records in Minnesota

 When conducting a property history search, you will find many different types of property records.
 Some perform functions, and others are purely informational in nature.
 The most commonly found types of property records in Minnesota are: